Barbog/deja-website/pages/survival-guide.the-basics.23rd-of-june.en.md

 **23rd of June** - Jāņi, Līgo

-​We have chosen the dates of the local midsummer solstice festivities to coincide with our event for several reasons:
+We have chosen the dates of the local midsummer solstice festivities to coincide with our event for several reasons:

-​To share this magical time and our local traditions with all of those who attend the event from outside the Baltic States.
+To share this magical time and our local traditions with all of those who attend the event from outside the Baltic States.

 To add the element of a burn to this national holiday.